Two-Factor Authentication (2FA) Matters More Than Ever – Here’s Why

 Working from home can be a risk

 What comes to your mind when thinking of how to make your remote working experience a success?
 Having a good desk and comfortable chair?
-Having a stable internet connection and fast enough laptop?
+Have a stable internet connection and a fast enough laptop?

 All definitely very important factors, but one very vital element is often forgotten: security.